Iwnb1987/resume/README.md

 My professional resume.
-It contains what I learned from being self taught and from AlgoAcademy.
+It contains what I learned from AlgoAcademy, I also studied at Treehouse Inc.